CNDOTA/ParetoDrug/README.md

 ## ParetoDrug — Official PyTorch Implementation

-This repository contains  the **official PyTorch implementation** of the paper: **Enabling Target-Aware Molecule Generation to Follow Multi Objectives with Pareto MCTS**.
+This repository contains  the **official PyTorch implementation** of the paper: **Enabling Target-Aware Molecule Generation to Follow Multi Objectives with Pareto MCTS**, which is published in communications biology.

 ## Datasets